-Wholesaling real estate (or just “wholesaling”) is a real estate investing method that sounds much more complicated than it really is.
-The process simply involves finding a property owner who is willing to sell the property for less than an investor is willing to pay for it, and then resell it quickly to another buyer for a profit.
-Wholesaling can be a low-risk and low-capital way for investors to get started in real estate, as it does not require buying, rehabbing, or holding onto properties for long periods of time.
-Instead, wholesalers rely on their ability to find good deals, market properties effectively, and quickly find buyers.
-The key to success in wholesaling is finding properties that are undervalued and negotiation skills.
-While wholesaling can be a lucrative investment strategy, it’s important for investors to be aware of the potential risks and drawbacks, including lower profit margins, legal issues, and the need for strong networking skills.
+Real estate wholesaling (or just “wholesaling”) is a real estate investing method that sounds much more complicated than it really is.
+The process simply involves finding a property owner who is willing to sell a property at a discount, getting that property under contract, and then reselling it quickly to an investor for a profit or fee.
+Real estate wholesaling can be a low-risk and low-capital way for investors to get started in real estate, as it does not require buying, rehabbing, or holding onto properties for long periods of time.

 What is Real Estate Wholesaling?